 Add the sugar and remaining 1 cup milk, whisk together until well combined.
 Then whisk in the pomegranate juice and vanilla extract.
 Stir until well combined.

 If you can’t tell, we’re going for well combined here, guys.
 We want to avoid having small chunks of cream cheese in our batter.
 If you do, it’s OK.
 The ice cream will still taste great, but the texture won’t be quite as smooth and creamy.

 Chill the batter in the refrigerator for an hour or two.
 Then follow your ice cream maker’s instructions to make ice cream.
 If the batter is a soft serve texture and you like your ice cream a little firmer, store it in the freezer overnight before serving.

-I like to serve this with pomegranate seeds sprinkled over the top, just for a little more flavor.
 You could also choose to stir the seeds into the soft batter before the final freezing I recommended.
 Up to you, choose your own adventure ice cream.
 (Pro tip: hot fudge is great on this!) xo.
 Emma